Swap Linked List Nodes in Pairs

 Solution Idea

-Another basic idea to solve this problem is by swapping node values in pairs instead of changing pointers.
+We can solve this problem using another idea: Swapping node values in pairs instead of changing pointers.
 The solution begins with the first node and keeps swapping values in pairs till we reach the NULL node.
 Here we swap the data of the nodes keeping their addresses as it is.

 Efficiency note: If data contains too many fields, then we need to perform several swap operations.
 So swapping links is an efficient idea in comparison to swapping values!
 Think!